 - 1. RECOGNIZES freedom from hunger as a basic human right; - 2.
-ENDORSES the Surgeon General's report, Healthy People 2000 and the Departments of Agriculture and Health and Human Services "Dietary Guidelines for America," and SUPPORTS the following nutritional guidelines as general recommendations for the public in pursuit of health promotion and disease prevention: - a. reduce consumption of fat overall, saturated fat, hydrogenated oils and cholesterol; (1995) - b. reduce the intake of sodium salts, of sugar, other caloric sweeteners, caffeine and processed foods; (1995) - c. to avoid being overweight, consume only as many calories as expended; if overweight, decrease caloric intake and increase energy expenditure; (1995) - d. increase the consumption of unrefined complex carbohydrates and sugars occurring naturally in foods; (1995) - e. increase the consumption of unsweetened fruits and vegetables to at least five servings a day; (1995) - f. increase the consumption of fiber and antioxidants; - g. decrease the consumption of meat and meat products, including beef, pork, poultry and fish, to no more than two to three servings per week, and increase the consumption of vegetable proteins.
+ENDORSES the Surgeon General's report, Healthy People 2010 (2003) and the Departments of Agriculture and Health and Human Services "Dietary Guidelines for America," and SUPPORTS the following nutritional guidelines as general recommendations for the public in pursuit of health promotion and disease prevention: - a. reduce consumption of fat overall, saturated fat, hydrogenated oils and cholesterol; (1995) - b. reduce the intake of sodium salts, of sugar, other caloric sweeteners, caffeine and processed foods; (1995) - c. to avoid being overweight, consume only as many calories as expended; if overweight, decrease caloric intake and increase energy expenditure; (1995) - d. increase the consumption of unrefined complex carbohydrates and sugars occurring naturally in foods; (1995) - e. increase the consumption of unsweetened fruits and vegetables to at least five servings a day; (1995) - f. increase the consumption of fiber and antioxidants; - g. decrease the consumption of meat and meat products, including beef, pork, poultry and fish, to no more than two to three servings per week, and increase the consumption of vegetable proteins.
 (1995) - 3.
 SUPPORTS federal food safety laws which prohibit the addition of any carcinogenic coloring, flavoring or texturizing agent to processed food products; - 4.
-SUPPORTS the promulgation of federal regulations that require the exact quantitative labeling of calories, protein, fats, sodium and fiber content in all processed foods, food supplements and over-the-counter drugs; (1995) - 5.
+SUPPORTS the promulgation of federal regulations that require the exact quantitative nutritional labeling of calories, protein, fats, sodium and fiber content in all processed foods, food supplements, over-the-counter drugs, and products of national fast food chain restaurants, defined as those restaurants that have at least 20 franchise or chain restaurants and have restaurants in greater than one state.
+(2003) - 5.
 In regard to infant nutrition: - a.
 STRONGLY SUPPORTS patient education about breast feeding; DISCOURAGES substituting infant formula for human breast milk unless indicated by medical or personal reasons not influenced by promotional methods; (1995) - b.
 SUPPORTS the establishment of mandatory nutrient standards and pre-market testing requirements for all infant formulas; - c.
 SUPPORTS federal legislation to ensure achievement of such standards by all infant formulas produced and marketed in the United States; - d.
 SUPPORTS the International Code of Marketing of Breast Milk Substitutes adopted by the 34th World Health Assembly of the World Health Organization (WHO); - e.
 OPPOSES the vote cast by the United States against the International Code of Marketing of Breast Milk Substitutes at the 34th World Health Assembly of the WHO; - f.
 URGES all companies manufacturing, distributing, and promoting breast milk substitutes to comply voluntarily with all articles of the International Code of Marketing of Breast Milk Substitutes;